-We may issue additional securities following the completion of this offering.
 In the future, we may sell common stock, convertible securities, or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
 We also expect to issue common stock to employees, directors, and consultants pursuant to our equity incentive plans.
 If we sell common stock, convertible securities, or other equity securities in subsequent transactions, or common stock is issued pursuant to equity incentive plans, investors may be materially diluted.
 New investors in such subsequent transactions could gain rights, preferences, and privileges senior to those of holders of our common stock.

-Sales of a substantial number of shares of our common stock in the public market by our existing stockholders following this offering could cause the price of our common stock to decline.
+Sales of a substantial number of shares of our common stock in the public market by our existing stockholders could cause the price of our common stock to decline.